-"I haven’t time for pleasantries," he told her as he walked inside and shut the door behind him.
-"Do you know if the Presidium has the powers to induce sleep?"
+“I haven’t time for pleasantries,” he told her, as he walked inside her apartment and shut the door behind him.
+“Do you know if the Presidium has the power to induce sleep?”

 “Some of them probably could, sure.
 Why?
 What’s going on?”

-"Hello?"
+“Hello?”
 Willow greeted.
-"Oh thank the goddess," she said in relief.
-She moved the phone away for a brief moment to address Dawn.
-"It’s Buffy."
+“Oh thank the Goddess,” she said in relief.
+She moved the phone away from her ear for a brief moment to address Dawn.
+“It’s Buffy.”

 Dawn closed her eyes and appeared to hold her hands up in prayer as Skye and Jeff both rubbed Dawn’s shoulder in support.
-"Thank you god," she said softly before she began to smile in relief.
+“Thank you God,” she said softly, beginning to smile in relief.

-"I don’t know everything but I heard chatter," Bonnie began as she sat on her bed.
-"A couple of the squirrelly little minions were talking one night about some mystical place called the arena.
-From what I understand it was a… a Roman coliseum… A place the Presidium could create by their will to hold contests."
+“I don’t know everything, but I heard chatter,” Bonnie began as she sat on the edge of her bed.
+“A couple of the squirrelly little minions were talking one night about some mystical place called the Arena.
+From what I understand it was a… a Roman-style coliseum… A place the Presidium could create by their will to hold contests.”

 “Well, contest is really not the proper word.
 It’s kind of like the Romans tossing in Christians to fight with lions – I mean really, it’s not much of a contest.
 The smart money’s not on the Christians.”